opitzconsulting/cattlecrew-case-management-ui/README.md

 grunt
 ```

-Finally the distribution will be build in the `/dist` folder.
+Finally the distribution will be build in the `/dist` folder named as `/cattlecrew-case-management-ui.war`.

 To start a web-server for development, call